buccaneer-jak/ESPSerialFlasher_Serial2/README.md

 ## Limitations
 Has only been confirmed to work on the Espressif ESP32 dev Board.
 With the correct ino.bin this has successfully flashed other ESP32, ESP32-C2 and ESP32-S3 boards
 This library is edited by myself with limited knowledge of the underlying ESP Flasher code, it's basically an Arduino port of the espressif flasher (https://github.com/espressif/esp-serial-flasher) .
-It's worked well for me but there are no guaruntees and I welcome other people to help contribute to make this more refined and more usable for the general public
+It's worked well for me but there are no guarantees and I welcome other people to help contribute to make this more refined and more usable for the general public

 ## Requirements
 An Espressif ESP32 dev board with an sd card attached to standard SPI pins.
 Uses the SD library included with the arduino IDE.
-The binary file ive tested it with is made from the combine.py script in the nina-fw repo. (https://github.com/arduino/nina-fw)

 ## Example
+TODO: Obviously the image below is from the original commit which I need to change.
 Below is a screenshot from the Download and flash example Demonstrates updating from Nina firmware version 1.4.6 to 1.4.7 in the same program
 <img src="img\DownloadAndFlash.png" width="auto" height="auto">